GTA 6’s Dynamic Economy Will Change Everything

 Neighborhoods with Unique Economies

-• unique price ranges
+• Different wealth levels and price ranges

-• exclusive items or services
+• Exclusive items or services you won’t find elsewhere

-• distinct business types
+• Distinct NPC demographics and business types

-• unique vulnerabilities to events
+• Unique vulnerabilities to world events

 Rockstar’s Vision: A City That Reacts to You